 The Art of the Bottle

 First, use silicone travel containers/bottles.
-They make it unbelievably easier for the liquid to slide to the opening easier, so there will not be any waste at the bottom.
+They make it unbelievably easier for the liquid to slide to the opening, so there will not be any waste at the bottom.
 Second, use saran wrap for protection.
 Place the saran wrap on the top of the bottle, then twist on the cover.
 This will help prevent spillage over all of your other items.
-The art of the bottle is probably the most important item, and craft, when traveling.
+The art of the bottle is probably the most important skill when traveling.

 The ultimate top item to bring when traveling is the plastic bag.
 It can be a freezer plastic bag, a shopping plastic bag, or a garbage bag.
-The key here is keeping order and prevention for ruining your other top items when traveling.
-The smaller plastic bags are great for placing travel bottles which have the possibility for leaking.
-Garbage bags can provide a way for you to separate dirty clothing from clean clothing.
-Food shopping plastic bags can simply help you separate items when packing.
-Other extra bags you bring can help you keep those souvenirs in one place as well as protect them.
+The key here is keeping order and prevent ruining your other top items when traveling.
+The smaller plastic bags are great for placing travel bottles that might leak.
+Using garbage bags can be a way for you to separate dirty clothing from clean clothing.
+Plastic bags from food shopping can help you to separate items when packing.
+Other extra bags that you bring can help you to keep those souvenirs in one place, as well as to protect them.

-Another important item to bring when traveling is wipes.
-Disinfecting wipes are useful for cleaning the inside of drawers, tables, etc. in your hotel room.
+Another important item to bring when traveling is a box of wipes.
+Disinfecting wipes are useful for cleaning the insides of drawers and tables in your hotel room.
 They are also useful for cleaning up the tray table and area around your seat on the airplane.
-Make-up removal wipes are obviously useful for removing your make-up, but they are a lifesaver to use on your special manicure for your trip.
-After you apply your sunscreen, use the make-up wipe to wipe your nails so that the nail polish doesn’t turn yellow.
+Makeup removal wipes are obviously useful for removing your makeup, and they are also a lifesaver to use on your special manicure for your trip.
+After you apply your sunscreen, use your makeup wipes to wipe your nails so that your nail polish doesn’t turn yellow.

 Time for Tech

-While we probably don’t need to bring all of our technological gadgets, we do have those that are indispensable.
-With all that we bring, there are items that we must have to keep it all going.
+While we probably don’t need to bring all of our technological gadgets, we have gadgets that are indispensable.
+With all of the gadgets that we bring, there are other things that we must bring to keep them running.
 Which items are the best to bring when traveling?
-My picks — a travel power strip, a power adaptor, and a travel router.
+My picks — a travel power strip, a power adapter, and a travel router.
 A travel power strip is a must.
 As most of you probably already know, many hotels don’t necessarily have enough power outlets.
-So be prepared.
+So, be prepared.
 There are new travel-ready power strips on the market that are incredibly useful.

 Go to Amazon and search for travel power strips.
-They have a nice selection.
-As for travel power adaptors, Maphappy, points to the Satechi Travel Router.
-Next they suggest the Targus World Power Travel Adapter and the Universal Travel Adapter Model 931L.
-Last is the travel router.
+Amazon has a nice selection of them.
+As for travel power adapters, Maphappy points to the Satechi Travel Router.
+Next, they suggest the Targus World Power Travel Adapter and the Universal Travel Adapter Model 931L.
+Finally, bring a travel router.
 According to PCWorld, “Use a travel router to connect to a Wi-Fi hotspot or a facility’s broadband connection, and it will create a private, secure, wireless network with a robust firewall.”
 Their top recommendations are the D-Link’s DIR-510L and Netgear’s Trek PR2000.